ddnexus/pagy/README.md

 ### Unlike the other gems

-- Pagy is very modular and does not load nor execute unnecessary code in your app _(see [why...](https://ddnexus.github.io/pagy/how-to#global-configuration))_
+- Pagy is very modular and does not load any unnecessary code in your app _(see [why...](https://ddnexus.github.io/pagy/how-to#global-configuration))_
 - It works even with collections/scopes that already used `limit` and `offset` _(see [how...](https://ddnexus.github.io/pagy/how-to#paginate-a-pre-offsetted-and-pre-limited-collection))_
 - It works with fast helpers OR easy to edit templates _(see [more...](https://ddnexus.github.io/pagy/how-to#using-templates))_
 - It raises real `Pagy::OverflowError` exceptions that you can rescue from _(see [how...](https://ddnexus.github.io/pagy/how-to#handling-pagyoutofrangeerror-exception))_ or use the [overflow extra](http://ddnexus.github.io/pagy/extras/overflow) for a few ready to use common behaviors